Max Planck Institute for the Science of Human History

-The Max Planck Institute for the Science of Human History (MPI-SHH) in Jena was founded in 2014 to target fundamental questions of human history and evolution since the Paleolithic.
-From the vantage point of three interdisciplinary research departments – the Department of Archaeogenetics (Director Johannes Krause), the Department of Archaeology (Director Nicole Boivin), and the Department of Cultural and Linguistic Evolution (Director Russell Gray) – the MPI-SHH pursues an integrative approach to the study of human history that bridges the traditional divide between the natural sciences and the humanities.
+The Max Planck Institute of Geoanthropology in Jena was founded in 2014 (as the Max Planck Institute for the Science of Human History) to target fundamental questions of human history and evolution since the Paleolithic.
+From the vantage point of three interdisciplinary research departments – the Department of Archaeogenetics (Director Johannes Krause), the Department of Archaeology (Director Nicole Boivin), and the Department of Cultural and Linguistic Evolution (Director Russell Gray) – the institute pursues an integrative approach to the study of human history that bridges the traditional divide between the natural sciences and the humanities.

 – The settlement history of the world through past human migrations and genetic admixture events